 The Global Partnership Sustainability Council serves to foster existing collaborations and agreements with international partners.

 Check out where our faculty, staff and students have been working on projects over the last year!

-The CLAHS Faculty and Student International Activities 2012-2013 database provides information about international accomplishments – internships, research, teaching, service - in the College of Liberal Arts and Human Sciences between the fall of 2012 and the summer of 2013.
+The CLAHS Faculty and Student International Activities 2014-2015 Database provides information about international accomplishments – internships, research, teaching, service - in the College of Liberal Arts and Human Sciences between the fall of 2014 and the summer of 2015.
 The information was supplied by the individuals involved and was collated by the Office of the Dean.

 International Initiative Small Grants are available to departments and other administrative units, student groups, individual faculty, and staff within the College.
 The purpose of the grants is to support public events during the academic year that are focused on enhancing international learning, scholarship, and engagement.
 The Dean’s Advisory Committee on International Initiatives (DACII) administers the grant program.
 A single unit/group/individual may submit more than one proposal in any funding cycle; however, it is the DACII’s intention to support a variety of events.

 Global Partnership Sustainability Awards are available to sustain and strengthen existing international partnerships.
 Preference will be given to proposals that address a collaboration at a critical point in its relationship or proposals that broaden the current scope and/or impact of a partnership.
 The Global Partnership Sustainability Council and the Dean’s Advisory Committee on International Initiatives administer the awards.
 Grants are available to administrative units (centers, departments, programs, schools) as well as individual faculty members within the College.
 A single unit/group/individual may submit only one proposal in any funding cycle.